-3. Modify settings, then click $\blacksquare$ .
+3. Modify settings, then click \blacksquare .

-• Linking to a page on page 110
+• Linking to a page on page 111

-Executing Microsoft .NET Framework code
+Running Microsoft .NET Framework code

 The web project defined in the Web Designer is translated by the compiler in C# language.
-This compiles the complete logic of the definition document into a directly executable Microsoft .NET Framework assembly.
+This compiles the complete logic of the definition document into a Microsoft .NET Framework assembly.
 It is possible to incorporate your own C# source code into this procedure.
-This way, you have access to the complete functionality of various execution layers.
+This way, you have access to the complete functionality of the various executable layers.
 In this section, it will be explained how you incorporate your own C# source code.